 Iberri Spring is an intermittent rheocrene spring located in the channel of Peachville Wash, within the Queen Creek basin.
 The spring discharges as multiple seeps from the fractures in the Peachville quartz diorite downstream from a large deposit of alluvium.
 Horizontal steel piping is embedded into the bedrock at the upper end of the seeps.
-Downstream from the spring discharge there is a 5 feet wide by 1 foot high concrete dam, likely evidence of former spring development.
+Downstream from the spring discharge there is a 1.5 meter wide by 0.25 meter high concrete dam, likely evidence of former spring development.

 Photograph A-7.
-Iberri Spring, view of embedded pipe, near upper end of seeps.
-Herbaceous vegetation including yellow monkeyflower and oats, May 2017
+Iberri Spring, View of Embedded Pipe, Near Upper End of Seeps.
+Herbaceous Vegetation Including Yellow Monkeyflower and Oats, May 2017

-A shallow hand-dug well equipped with a solar pump is located upstream from the spring in Peachville Wash.
+A shallow hand dug well equipped with a solar pump is located upstream from the spring in Peachville Wash.
 This well likely taps shallow groundwater stored in the alluvial deposits.
 Plastic tubing leads upstream from the well to a storage tank and drinker.

 Photograph A-8.
-Iberri Spring, view of container and drinker, May 2017
+Iberri Spring, View of Container and Drinker, May 2017

 Riparian plant species observed at Iberri Spring are yellow monkey flower and seepwillow.
-Other plant species observed include: oats and deergrass.
+Other plant species observed include oats and deergrass.